guettli/git-tips/README.md

 This is especially handy if you work with a chain/train of branches, because the base branch is not always `main`.

-By default it fetches the PR base branch first, so the merge uses a fresh remote-tracking ref.
-Use `--no-fetch` if you want to skip that step.
+By default it pulls the PR base branch into your current branch.
+Use `--no-pull` if you want to skip that step and merge the existing remote-tracking ref instead.

 ## Undelete a branch